dmitrycello/yaglpp/docs/INSTALLATION.md

 Common\src\glad.c <- GLAD source file from GLAD archive
 ```
 ### 4. Install CMake
 If it was not done before, the CMake application must be installed, in order to build CMake projects.
-Download the [CMake](https://cmake.org/download/) latest application installer, and lunch the wizard:
+Download the [CMake](https://cmake.org/download/) latest application installer, lunch the wizard, and hit **`Next`**:

 ![01b.png](01b.png)